Sleep Hacks and Why We Need Them

 Sleep is a hot topic.
-It has earned its place at the table as it’s a foundational part of daily life and critical to good health.
+Good sleep, bad sleep, missed sleep. the search for sleep.
+Whatever way you slice it, sleep is a foundational part of daily life and nailing it down is a great benefit to maintaining good health.
 Not much beats a great night of sleep, but there are times for everyone when we really have to fight – for - it.
 Or, at least be strategic about preserving it.

-Did you know that most adults need 7-9 hours of sleep to function at their best and to reap the health benefits of sleep?
-7-9 hours.
-Ah, how dreamy.
-Yet almost 50% of us claim we don’t reach those guidelines, or at least not regularly.
+Most adults need 7-9 hours of sleep to function at their best and to reap the health benefits of sleep.
+7-9 hours- dreamy.
+Yet almost 50% of us don’t reach those guidelines, or at least not regularly.

-Sleep is an integral piece of feeling good and healthy.
+Sleep is a key piece of feeling good and healthy.
 So, without getting panicked that we are not getting enough of it, how do we carve out better habits to protect it?

 Is it that you have a restless old dog in your bedroom, or a sometimes-snoring partner?
 (Oh wait, that’s at my house.
 Wink wink.)

 Do you have sleep apnea?
-Are you going through hormonal shifts?
+Going through hormonal shifts?
 Or experiencing other medical conditions?
-If yes to these, it’s time to see your MD to get your sleep back on track.
+If yes to these, it's time to keep reading and also set some time aside to connect with your MD.

 Chances are you probably know what the obstacles are.
-Now it’s time to get creative and explore what might be both easy and effective for you.
+How ab out getting creative and exploring what might be easy and effective for you.

-Some studied tactics and a few personal favorites to try:
+Some proven tactics and a few of my personal favorites to consider:

 · Prioritize exercise or other movement in the day